ptrofimov/inml/readme.md

-# InML - inline markup language
+# inML - inline markup language

 *PHP-written script in order to tranform inML-formatted text into HTML.*